agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 be a pointer or a reference to the next when in which case will be an object, so will be another object, that we're going to reference in memory.
 With this way, the _value_ of the node can always change, but the pointer (_next_) are always going to be pointing to _value_ property.
-SO we can change items, and nothing else will change, it will still point to that changed and updated _value_ property.
+So we can change items, and nothing else will change, it will still point to that changed and updated _value_ property.

 Let me show you what I mean,